DeathStar3/Varicity-SCP-reproduction-package/artifact-submission-files/INSTALL.md

 - On GNU/Linux and macOS

     ```
-    ./varicity.sh
+    ./run-compose.sh
     ```

 - On Windows

     ```
-    varicity.bat
+    run-compose.bat
     ```

-*Note:* Docker automatically downloads the image with the `vissoft2021` tag if it is not found on the host system.
+*Note:* Docker automatically downloads the image with the `splc2022` tag if it is not found on the host system.
+TOUPDATE

 You can also download it manually with:
 ```
-docker pull deathstar3/varicity:vissoft2021
+docker pull deathstar3/varicity:splc2022
 ```

 VariMetrics is a NodeJS application written in TypeScript deployed in a webpack environment.